rumca-js/RSS-Link-Database-2022/2022/09/2022-09-12/http.www.zdnet.comnewsrss.xml_entries.md

-# Source ZDNET, Source URL:http://www.zdnet.com/news/rss.xml
+# Source ZDNET, Source URL:http://www.zdnet.com/news/rss.xml, Source language: en-US

 ## Meta Quest Pro prototype reportedly leaks well ahead of official debut
  - [https://www.zdnet.com/article/meta-quest-pro-prototype-reportedly-leaks-well-ahead-of-official-debut/#ftag=RSSbaffb68](https://www.zdnet.com/article/meta-quest-pro-prototype-reportedly-leaks-well-ahead-of-official-debut/#ftag=RSSbaffb68)
  - RSS feed: http://www.zdnet.com/news/rss.xml
  - date published: 2022-09-12 23:08:00+00:00
- - tags: None

 The new, top-end headset from Meta is expected to launch in October.
 But a prototype that was apparently left behind in a hotel room may have spilled many of its secrets a bit early.